ogdendavis/denver-kitchen-gardens/src/cms/pages/faq.md

   - question: How much do your services cost?
     answer: Great question!
 Please [contact me](/contact) to discuss your project and I can provide an estimate.
-  - question: Do you offer full service garden management?
-    answer: Sorry, no. I'm a one-woman show and am unable to tend your garden while you are on vacation.
 ---